ModOrganizer2/modorganizer-archive/README.md

 All callbacks are optional, you can pass an empty `std::function` instead (either `nullptr` or `{}`).
 The purpose of the callbacks:

-- `progressCallback(float)` is called during extraction to notify progress. _Note to self: update._
+- `progressCallback(float)` is called during extraction to notify progress.
-- `fileChangeCallback(std::wstring const&)` is called when a file starts being extracted. _Note to self: update._
+- `fileChangeCallback(std::wstring const&)` is called when a file starts being extracted.
 - `errorCallback(std::wstring const&)` is called if an error occurred, with an appropriate error message.
 There is not much you can do here beyond displaying the message.
 This will also result in a failure return from `extract`.